Jeopardy!: Clue Crew

 The Jeopardy!
 Clue Crew, introduced on September 24, 2001, was a team of roving correspondents who appeared in videos, recorded around the world, to narrate some clues.
 Explaining why the Clue Crew was added, executive producer Harry Friedman said, "TV is a visual medium, and the more visual we can make our clues, the more we think it will enhance the experience for the viewer."

 Following the initial announcement of auditions for the team, over 5,000 people applied for Clue Crew posts.
 The original Clue Crew members were Cheryl Farrell, Jimmy McGuire, Sofia Lidskog, and Sarah Whitcomb Foss.
-Jon Cannon and Kelly Miyahara joined the Clue Crew in 2005.
+Lidskog left the Clue Crew in 2004, and Jon Cannon and Kelly Miyahara took over her position in 2005.
 Farrell recorded clues until October 2008, and Cannon until July 2009.
 Miyahara, who also served as announcer for the Sports Jeopardy! spin-off series, left in 2019.

-The Clue Crew was eliminated, beginning with the 39th season in September 2022; Foss became a producer for the show and McGuire a stage manager.
+The Clue Crew was eliminated beginning with the 39th season in September 2022; Foss became a producer for the show and McGuire a stage manager.
 Foss also serves as in-studio announcer when Johnny Gilbert is unable to attend a taping.
 In such cases, her voice is replaced with Gilbert's in post-production.

 The Clue Crew traveled to over 300 cities worldwide, spanning all 50 of the United States and 46 other countries.
 Occasionally, they visited schools to showcase the educational game Classroom Jeopardy!